Chapter 17:

 Debuu-ni lifted from his cushion and hovered to Inês, its big scarlet eyes reflecting hers.

 Inês nodded.
 She knew Debuu-ni was right.
-She knew they couldn't do anything without reawakening their powers; they'd tried to escape before to pitiful results.
+She knew they couldn't do anything without reawakening their powers; they had tried to escape before to pitiful results.
 However, she couldn't bring herself to browbeat her friend, her sister.
 This mission would have to wait, if only for a day.
-She went back to the room she shared with Lu.
-Inês wanted to spend as much time as possible with her, be it in silence or by letting her vent.
+She went back to the room she shared with Lu, her mind preoccupied but focused: Inês wanted to spend as much time as possible with her friend, be it in silence or by letting her vent.

-The emptiness of the room offered no response.
-For a second, Inês stood looking at the comb, laying on the floor where Lu at been just moments earlier, as well as the opened rice paper door to the outside that was letting in the cold dead air and white flakes.
+The calamitous emptiness of the room offered no response.
+For a second, Inês stood looking at the comb, laying on the floor, where Lu had sat just moments earlier, as well as the opened rice paper door that led to the outside, now letting in the cold dead air and icy white flakes.
 There were traces in the snow that something had come to the door; something big.
-She turned back and hurried to the others; they were still sitting there, they didn't understand the urgency of the situation.
+Bewildered, she turned back and hurried to the others, staggering along the way.
+She found them still sitting there; they didn't understand the urgency of the situation.

-They shared a look and she returned to the room without awaiting a response, the panic building up inside of her.
-The boys and Debuu-ni weren't far behind.
+They shared a look, and she returned to the room without awaiting a response, the panic building up like the Tower of Babel inside of her.
+Debuu-ni and the boys weren't far behind.
 Inês stayed back while they quickly observed the scene.
 The bug's wings were buzzing at a rapid pace.

 “She must be close…” it said cryptically.